tethysplatform/tethys/docs/getting_started/model.rst

 SQLAlchemy provides an Object Relational Mapper (ORM) that allows you to create data models using Python code and issue queries using an object-oriented approach.
 In other words, you are able to harness the power of SQL databases without writing SQL.
 As a primer to SQLAlchemy ORM, we highly recommend you complete the `Object Relational Tutorial <http://docs.sqlalchemy.org/en/rel_0_9/orm/tutorial.html>`_.

 You will use SQLAlchemy to create a data model for the tables that will store the data for your app.
-Open the :file:`model.py` file located at :file:`~/tethysdev/tethysapp-my_first_app/tethysapp/my_first_app/model.py`.
+Open the :file:`model.py` file located at :file:`my_first_app/model.py` in a text editor.

 First, add the following import statements to your :file:`model.py` file: